openmaster/powers/README.md

 - Clone this git repository using `git clone` command.
 - cd into the directory using `cd <repository directory>`.
 - Install all the dependencies using `npm install`.
-- Place google service account private key in the `etc/` directory with name `config.json`
+- Place google service account private key in the `etc/` directory with name `config.json`.
+  - Follow instructions in `etc/ConfigReadme.md` to create `config.json` file.
 - Build the project using `npm run-script build`.
 - Start the application using `npm start`.
 - Open your bowser at `http://localhost:3030/`.